 Who are solution-oriented schemes suitable for?

-Solution-oriented funds can be customized according to the future financial requirement of an investor.
+Solution-oriented funds can be customized according to the future financial requirements of an investor.
 Also, these schemes are an example of long-term income funds.
 This fund helps generate a corpus that ensures adequate capital for a specific objective.